SeanSyue/BBox-Label-Tool/README.md

 ## Ground truth conversion:
 #### !!!Still under testing !!!
-Tools for converting to YOLO format can be found in "Gt-conversion" direvtory
+Tools for converting to YOLO format can be found in "Gt-conversion" directory.